lyncode/choiceproperty/README.md

-Choice Property
+Plural Properties
 ===============

 **What is?**

-Choice Property (for Java) allows one to choose a property depending on the input.
+Plural Properties (for Java) allows one to choose a plural depending on the input.
 It helps translation engines in the pluralization definition.

 **How?**